 Wake Forest Research Fellowships (WFA&HF) are designed to provide students with the opportunity to participate in intensive scholarship under the mentorship of a Wake Forest University faculty member during the summer months.
 Applications must be written by the student (see the link to the form, below), though it is expected that the content of the project will evolve from conversations between the student and the faculty mentor.
+Faculty may only sponsor one (1) student’s WFA&HF application each year.

 The WFA&HF will support half-summer (5 week) projects mentored by Reynolda College faculty in Divisions I (Humanities), II (Literature), and III (Fine Arts).
 Students who anticipate that their mentored projects will last the entire summer are encouraged to apply for the Wake Forest Research Fellowship, which accepts applications from all divisions in the College.